francisfu-embedded/lm5116_synchronous_buck/README.md

 Further investigations on this behaviour still needed!

 - Remaining issues
-1. The current design as bad "acoustics".
-Inductor buzzing audible.
+1. The current design has bad "acoustics".
+Inductor buzzing is audible.
 It is normal to have a buzzing noise in a switching converter prototype but it's still not desirable.
 Further investigations needed on how to reduce this audible noise in a mature product.

 2. After loading the converter and then returning back to no load, the buck converter still draws around 2.1W standby power - which is not seen when the circuit is first